 Yes, rattlesnakes are one of the four species of poisonous snake in the United States.
 Though their bites can be fatal, there’s a greater chance of dying from a wasp or bee sting.
 Regardless, you should seek medical attention if bitten, immediately.
 Rattlesnake bites can be very painful and can cause permanent tissue damage in some cases.

-Benefits of Professional Rattlesnake Pest Control
+What are the Benefits of Professional Rattlesnake Pest Control?

 A pest management professional has the education, equipment and skills necessary to effectively address a rattlesnake problem.
 Finding and treating the rattlesnakes can be challenging, especially if they are spread throughout your yard.
 A pest management professional provides their expertise to identify the pest problem and determine the best possible solution to resolve the rattlesnake infestation.